 Testosterone is essential to the development of the reproductive organs and other male characteristics such as:

 Without enough testosterone a man may lose his sex drive, suffer from fatigue, depression, hot flushes and osteoporosis (thinning of the bones).
 Keeping fit and avoiding too much fatty fried food, sugar and caffeine all of which can reduce testosterone levels, can keep your testosterone healthy.

-Once you have had your ultrasound scan you will be reviewed by a urologist who will be able to interpret the results.
+Once you have had an ultrasound scan of your testicles you will be reviewed by a urologist who will be able to interpret the results.
 If testicular cancer is identified or suspected, your doctor will want you to have some further tests to see if there has been any potential spread of the cancer to other parts of the body.

 Sometimes if there is a strong suspicion that testicular cancer is present but no definitive proof, a decision may be made to remove the affected testicle.
 This decision will not be taken lightly but will be in your best interest.

 The most common type of testicular cancer is called a seminoma, a slow progressing type of cancer that does not usually spread to other areas of the body.
 This type of cancer is more common in men between the ages of 25-45, with a peak age of 35 years old.

 A rarer type of testicular cancer is called a non-seminoma.
 It used to be called a teratoma.
 This tends to affect men between the ages of 15-35, with a peak age of 25 years old.

 Both of these tumours are also known as germ cell tumours.
 About 95% of testicular cancers will be germ cell cancers.
 Germ in this term means “seed” and refers to the sperm making process.
 Other tumours (mixed cell tumours) may contain elements of both types of the above.